The short answer

 - PA approval rate and time-to-submission

-Top pick: PlushCare
+Top pick: Knownwell

 PlushCare is in-network with most commercial PPOs, runs PA fast and handles the comorbidity documentation primary-care PA reviewers want to see.
 The cleanest insurance-maximizing path if your plan covers GLP-1 weight loss with standard PA criteria.

-Read the full PlushCare review →
+Read the full Knownwell review →

-Why PlushCare won this category
+Why Knownwell won this category

 PlushCare is one of the few telehealth programs in our chart that is genuinely in-network with major commercial PPO plans, not just willing to take your card.
 They bill your insurance directly for the visit, run the PA on Wegovy or Zepbound through your plan's pharmacy benefit manager, and handle the comorbidity documentation that PA reviewers want to see.
 If your plan covers GLP-1 weight loss, the path from intake to a $25 to $50 monthly copay typically lands in 4 to 6 weeks.

 The PCPs are the differentiator.
-PlushCare employs primary-care doctors, not single-condition obesity-medicine specialists, which sounds like a downside but is actually the right fit for the insurance pathway.
+PlushCare employs primary-care doctors, not single-condition obesity-medicine specialists.
+That sounds like a downside but is actually the right fit for the insurance pathway.
 Commercial PA reviewers want to see comorbidities documented in a primary-care visit note: hypertension, dyslipidemia, sleep apnea, prediabetes.
 A PCP sees those naturally as part of a normal workup.
 An obesity-medicine specialist will often surface them too, but at higher cost.

 Speed matters for insured patients in ways it doesn't for cash-pay.
 The PA review window is typically 7 to 14 business days, and a denied PA triggers an appeal that adds another 4 to 8 weeks.
 PlushCare's median time from intake to PA submission is under 24 hours.
 If your plan approves the first PA, you're filling a script at the pharmacy within 3 to 4 weeks of first contact.
 If your plan denies it, you know early and can pivot to appeal or cash-pay without months of paid waiting.